SageSELab/sageselab.github.io/docs/publications.md

 abstract = dataset
 -->

-:material-star-four-points: *Underlined authors are SAGE Lab members.* Click on a paper title to expand the details.
+:material-star-four-points: *Underlined authors are SAGE Lab members.* :material-arrow-down: Click on a paper title to expand the details.

 :fontawesome-solid-book:{ .journal } = Journal Publication